 When people focus on the goal of becoming an early riser they often fail the first couple of attempts.
 They are usually not successful because they fail to change their other habits.
 They try to get up earlier than usual without adjusting their night time habits.
 When they go to bed earlier and stop watching Netflix or social media they find it much easier to do.
 An added bonus from not sitting in front of the tv at night means there is less evening snacking!
 So making time for our goals sometimes begins the night before.

-If you are interested in creating the habit of rising early, you might want to join #teamearly on my Facebook group LifeDesigners where we will be checking in every morning this week at 7am.
+If you are interested in creating the habit of rising early, or any other habit check out my Facebook group LifeDesigners where you will get regular tips on creating positive habits.

-In my Workflow course starting on the 9th of November I help people get clarity on their goals, I show them how they can stop procrastinating, stay focused and achieve more than they ever have before.
+If you want help getting organised this year and to spend time working on your goals personal and professional check out my Workflow course next intake is on the 18th of January.
+In the course I help people get clarity on their goals and give them systems to help them be more focused and organised each day.
+I show them how they can stop procrastinating, stay focused and achieve more than they ever have before.